 As one of the most essential components of your health, the space where you sleep deserves some TLC.
-Consider these 4 ways to make your restful nights better with health and nutrition Expert Rachel Harvest.
+Consider these 4 ways to make your restful nights better.

 Let’s talk about detoxing.

 But rather than a diet detox, have you considered detoxing your sleep environment and make room for wellness, growth and a space to create?

 Let’s consider the place you’ve made to rest, and find a way to give it that nice deep clean and some Feng Shui in one.

 It’s no secret that sleep is important for your health.
 Even if you get only 6 hours each night, you spend 91.25 days in your bed each year.
 That is a lot of time to spend in one (potentially filthy) space.

 And keep this in mind: the average person lets out a pint of sweat each night.